 If you are a software professional or working in a corporate organization you might have often heard about Project Management and it’s essence in terms of managing a project.
 But are you wondering what is Critical Chain Project Management?

-So in this article, we will be discussing Critical Chain Project Management and will go through how it is used.
+So in this article, we will be discussing What is Critical Chain Project Management and will go through how it is used.

 Critical Chain Project Management is also called Buffer Management.
 It is often denoted as (CC/BM) approach.
 It was first designed or introduced by E. Goldratt within his novel “Critical Chain”.
 It was written in the year 1987 as an application of “Theory of Constraints”.
 It is considered as a Project Management Technique which introduced some novel ideas to the well known and generally accepted resource-constrained project scheduling principles.

-Using this process, i.e. Critical Chain Project Management also called as Buffer Management, it focuses on providing an extra buffer in terms of time for the projects rather than focusing on individual activities.
+Using this process, i.e. Critical Chain Project Management also called Buffer Management focuses on providing an extra buffer in terms of time for the projects rather than focusing on individual activities.

 By providing extra time and resources available for a particular project, it aids to the overall project development.
 It is considered to be a clever way of managing the project and make sure the project is met with the deadline.
 This approach is considered to be a new approach where the projects are assured and delivered in a timely fashion compared to the traditional way of executing a project.